Call for Proposals: 2026 Dual-Track Doctoral Contracts

 submission guidelines

-Students pursuing an IDIL mirror doctoral project must inform their team leaders and unit directors of their project submission prior to submitting it.
+Students pursuing an IDIL mirror doctoral project must inform their team leaders and unit directors that they are submitting their proposal before doing so.

-The project must be written in French or English using the template available for download below, following the instructions provided therein.
+The project must be written in French or English using the downloadable materials provided below, following the instructions included therein.

 If you have any questions, please contact us by email at